Build vs Buy Software: The Definitive Framework for 2025

 Want to learn more?
 Check out our library of resources dedicated to Nearshore Software Development.

-Not all off the shelf products are worthwhile investments.
+Not all off the shelf products are worthwhile investments, and this applies to off the shelf software too.
 So when exploring this route, you need to do your due diligence.
 That includes exploring various vendors, understanding their offerings, and ensuring they align with your needs.

 Create a Vendor List